Tracardi/tracardi-api/docs/flow/actions/text_classification_action.md

 }
 ```

-* *source.id* - Id that points to resource with an access token.
+* *source.id* - ID that points to resource with an access token.
 See below for resource configuration schema.
 * *language* - language of the text to classify. (en|sp|it|pt|ct|fr)
 * *title* - optional title of the text
 * *text* - text to classify